Ayyubiy90/marticulation-registration-system/README.md

 - Python - The programming language used for the backend logic
 - Flask - The web framework used for building the application
 - PostgreSQL - The relational database management system used for storing student data
-- HTML/CSS - The markup language and stylesheets used for the user interface

 ## Setup and Usage